Bank fishing: Advantages

 Some fishermen, and even professional anglers, find advantages in fishing from a bank.
 According to professional angler Joseph Raines, “I've bass-fished from the bank most of my life, and have had tremendous success.
 I have caught all of my 7lb+ bass from the bank.
 I recently caught a twelve pound bass right on the bank."
 Bank fishing requires the fisherman to scout and locate prime fishing locations.
 Some anglers view this as an advantage because it sharpens their skills by forcing them to pay close attention to important details that boating anglers may miss.

+Bank fishing gives a more solid foundation to fish from, thus allowing the angler to fight bigger fish without worry as much about unsteady footing or the risk of drowning.
+Although all activities around and on the water carry the theoretical risk of falling/slipping into the water, by staying on dry land, bank fishing has significantly less such risk than wade fishing or boat fishing.
+Bank fishing also makes the angler land in the fish from a flatter angle, thus expending less effort against gravity than fishing atop more elevated structures (thus at steeper angles) such as piers, bridges or large yachts.

-Bank fishing can also allow a person to reach areas that a boat can't, such as shallow or densely covered areas that might be dangerous for a boat to navigate.
-Bank fishing can also allow the fisherman to avoid the costs involved in owning a boat.
+Bank fishing can also allow a person to reach areas that boats have difficulty reaching, such as shallow, rocky or densely vegetated areas that might be unsafe for a boat to navigate.
+Bank fishing also avoids the costs and effort involved in owning, maintaining and operating a boat, and are less demanding on local infrastructures such as piers, quays, ramps and pontoons.

 Disadvantages

 Compared to bank fishing, boat fishing provides access to prime areas with greater ease and speed.
 Also, bank fishing doesn't allow access to fishing areas that are too far away from the bank.
-Boat fishing allows fishing for deep water fish, such as lake trout, that may be impossible for bank fishermen to catch.
+Boat fishing allows fishing for deepwater fish, such as lake trout, that may be impossible for bank fishermen to catch.
 A boat also allows fishing methods not available to bank fishermen such as trolling, deep water jigging, or down rigger fishing.